leanprover/lean4/doc/fixing_tests.md

-When the Lean source code or the standard library are modified, some of these tests break because the produced output is slightly different, and we have to reflect the changes int the `.lean.expected.out` files.
+When the Lean source code or the standard library are modified, some of these tests break because the produced output is slightly different, and we have to reflect the changes in the `.lean.expected.out` files.
 We should not blindly copy the new produced output since we may accidentally miss a bug introduced by recent changes.
 The test suite contains commands that allow us to see what changed in a convenient way.